Surface charges in Chern-Simons gravity with $T\bar{T}$ deformation: Introduction

-In the holographic aspects, it was proposed that the $T\bar{T}$ deformed CFT corresponds to the AdS$_3$ gravity with Dirichlet boundary condition at finite radial~\cite{McGough:2016lol,Kraus:2018xrn}, and the cutoff radius is related to the deformation parameter.
-The finite-size spectrum turned out to be the quasi-local energy of the BTZ black hole at finite radius, and the $T\bar{T}$ flow equation coincides with the Hamilton-Jacobi equation governing the radial evolution of the classical gravity action in AdS$_3$~\cite{McGough:2016lol,Shyam:2017znq, Donnelly:2019pie}.
-It was known that the Dirichlet boundary conditions at finite radius correspond to mixed boundary conditions at infinity\cite{Klebanov:1999tb,Witten:2001ua,Papadimitriou:2007sj}.
-Instead of working with a Dirichlet boundary condition on a cutoff surface, the other way to think about the holographic description is imposing a mixed boundary condition at the asymptotic AdS$_3$ boundary~\cite{Guica:2019nzm}.
-This mixed boundary condition leads to a deformed bulk solution, which is constructed through a field-dependent coordinate transformation~\cite{Guica:2019nzm}.
+In AdS$_3$/CFT$_2$ context, it was proposed that the $T\bar{T}$ deformed CFT corresponds to the cutoff AdS$_3$ gravity at finite radial~\cite{McGough:2016lol,Kraus:2018xrn}, and the cutoff radius is related to the deformation parameter.
+The finite-size spectrum turned out to be the quasi-local energy of the BTZ black hole at finite radius.
+The $T\bar{T}$ flow equation coincides with the Hamilton-Jacobi equation governing the radial evolution of the classical gravity action in AdS$_3$~\cite{McGough:2016lol,Shyam:2017znq, Donnelly:2019pie}.
+It was known that the Dirichlet boundary conditions at finite radius correspond to the mixed boundary conditions at infinity\cite{Klebanov:1999tb,Witten:2001ua,Papadimitriou:2007sj}.
+An alternative holographic description is imposing a mixed boundary condition at the asymptotic AdS$_3$ boundary~\cite{Guica:2019nzm}.
+It turned out that the mixed boundary condition leads to a deformed bulk solution, which can be constructed by a field-dependent coordinate transformation~\cite{Guica:2019nzm}.
+AdS$_3$ gravity with the mixed boundary condition also reproduced the deformed spectrum.
 The boundary dynamics of AdS$_3$ with the mixed boundary condition can be described by the $T\bar{T}$ deformed coadjoint orbit of the Virasoro group~\cite{Ouyang:2020rpq,He:2020hhm}.
-Many holographic features of the $T\bar{T}$ deformed CFT have been explored~\cite{Giribet:2017imm,Donnelly:2018bef,Chen:2018eqk,Jeong:2019ylz,Grieninger:2019zts,Jafari:2019qns,Chen:2019mis,Mazenc:2019cfg,Li:2020pwa,Li:2020zjb,Caputa:2020lpa,Hirano:2020ppu}.
-For more, see the recent review of the $T\bar{T}$ deformation~\cite{Jiang:2019epa}.
+Many holographic features of the $T\bar{T}$ deformed CFT have been explored~\cite{Giribet:2017imm,Donnelly:2018bef,Chen:2018eqk,Jeong:2019ylz,Grieninger:2019zts,Jafari:2019qns,Chen:2019mis,Mazenc:2019cfg,Li:2020pwa,Li:2020zjb,Caputa:2020lpa,Hirano:2020ppu,Araujo:2018rho,Babaei-Aghbolagh:2020kjg}.
+For more recent progresses, one can refer to the review of the $T\bar{T}$ deformation~\cite{Jiang:2019epa}.